Search and Hit Enter

 • 2-3 large carrots, finely cubed or grated

-• 1 bunch spring onion greens, chopped
+• 1 bunch spring onion greens, chopped (optional, see notes)

-• 40m (2 tablespoons)* tamari
+• 40m (2 tablespoons)* gluten free dark soy sauce or Tamari

 • 1 tablespoon* dried sage powder (for a meaty taste)

-• Generous freshly cracked pepper
+• generous freshly cracked pepper

-• Water, as necessary
+• water, if necessary

 Optional flavour boosters